 Prints according to the setting of OS which is defined with a #define.

-The preprocessing directives #define and #undef
+The preprocessing directives #define

 allow the definition of identifiers which hold a certain value.
 These